gibrel/last-server/README.md

 ```bash
 $ npm i
 ```
+Also remember to install `docker`.

 ## Running the app

-First of all, set the configurations files `.env` and `ormconfig.json`.
+First of all, set the configurations files `.env` and `tsconfig.json` (`ormconfig.json` is overwriten with scripts).

-Remember to install your `docker`.
+Then you can go:

 ```bash
 # start the postgres server within a docker image: